your-fortune/your-fortune.github.io/_pages/about.md

-There were originally only two fortune configurations: one that displayed messages from the default fortune command on the Linux server where the site was hosted, and the second from a custom set of one-liner jokes by American comedian Steven Wright, affectionately referred to as “aphorisms” in [the initial blog post][2].
+There were originally only two fortune configurations: one that displayed messages from the default fortune command on the Linux server where the site was hosted, and the second from a custom set of one-liner jokes by American comedian Steven Wright, affectionately referred to as *aphorisms* in [the initial blog post][2].

 There were plans to make the fortunes available via RSS, however after the initial development, the idea went ignored for years.
-In September of 2018, some visual formatting enhancements were added including as modern Web fonts and CSS transition effects when the fortune loads in the browser.
+In September of 2018, some visual formatting enhancements were added including modern Web fonts and CSS transition effects when the fortune loads in the browser.

 In January of 2019, the project concept evolved into an entire website,